ibexa/documentation-developer/docs/templating/twig_function_reference/content_twig_functions.md

 ### `ibexa_render_location_query()`

-`ibexa_render_location_query` renders the results of a non-content related Location query made by using a Query type.
+`ibexa_render_location_query` renders the results of a non-content related location query made by using a Query type.

 |Argument|Type|Description|
 |------|------|------|